fpjspro/fingerprintjs.com/content/index/payment-fraud.md

     ctaUrl: https://dev.fingerprintjs.com/docs/introduction
     isCtaButton: false
   - subheader: Developer-friendly integrations
-    markdownContent: "FingerprintJS' API and webhooks are designed to easily integrate with your existing website architecture and payment processing platform.
+    markdown__Content: "FingerprintJS' API and webhooks are designed to easily integrate with your existing website architecture and payment processing platform.
       Whether you have a Shopify store or a custom build, incorporate our highly accurate fingerprinting service wherever it is needed.   "